 From Sost we venture to Khunjerab Pass and the Pakistan/China Arch.
 At 4693m this is not for the hard of breathing, but we will not spend enough time here to be deeply afflicted by the thin air.
 Lots of water will be required and provided.
 The weather should be OK in April to drive up and back but like regional airports, the road is subject to conditions that will be determined suitable and safe at the time by our experienced drivers and guides.

-After 4 nights in spectacular Hunza Valley, we roll downhill to Gilgit after breakfast for our flight to Islamabad, allowing time to stop for photos.
-We can’t control the light so the sun may be shining on the return if it wasn’t on the out-lap.
+After 4 nights in spectacular Hunza Valley, we roll downhill to Gilgit after breakfast for our flight to Islamabad, allowing time to stop for photos you may have missed on the out-lap.

-We will still be prepared (so you can too) to do this amazing trip, created & hosted by Apricot Tours, specialists in Northern Pakistan.
+And though earlier than we'd have wanted, and thus much cooler, we are still prepared to do this amazing trip, created & hosted by Apricot Tours, specialists in Northern Pakistan.

 Our good friend ‘Lala’, whom we met in 2007 when preparing for our 2008 cricket tour, is the founding operator of Apricot Tours, based in Islamabad.
 Starting in 2005 with a trip to Fairy Meadows, Lala now creates and hosts set-itinerary and bespoke tours to Pakistan's highest peaks, passes, pastures, and paths by foot, bike, bus, 4x4, motorbike, and car.